Skip to main content

 The order in which the Gifts are mentioned has been chosen purely for convenience sake and ease of study.
 We consider every one of the Gifts of equal importance, because each individual Gift is best applied for a particular need or circumstance at a given time.

-The Word of knowledge The Word of wisdom Discerning of spirits
+The Word of wisdom Discerning of spirits

 The Power Gifts: